JAForbes/z4/streams.md

 Z doesn't own the state tree, you do.
 But it will only know about changes that occur through its own API.
 So use this power wisely.

-## Should I remove all streams from my app and just use Z4?
+## Should I remove all streams from my app and just use Zed?

 Depending on how often you use streams in your app, it may be challenging to switch cold turkey as the programming model isn't exactly the same.
-But Z4 and streams overlap, they solve the same problem.
-And if I thought streams were better at solving state management in client side apps, I never would have made Z4.
+But Zed and streams overlap, they solve the same problem.
+And if I thought streams were better at solving state management in client side apps, I never would have made Zed.

-My advice would be use the techniques above to migrate to Z4 in stages.
-Try to make Z4 the default, but support the old stream API's until you can completely update all consumers.
+My advice would be use the techniques above to migrate to Zed in stages.
+Try to make Zed the default, but support the old stream API's until you can completely update all consumers.